Our Services

 Experiential Dynamic Therapy is a combination of art and science that allows for the investigation of themes like love, meaning, and existential purpose.
 This approach condenses the most efficient components of psychodynamic techniques into a more focused strategy to facilitate transformation.
 Verbal communication being insufficient, transformation also requires a deeper integration of change that is experienced on an emotional level which emphasises our conscious and unconscious interactions with ourselves and others.
 This is a relatively directive approach so the therapist does not adopt a passive role but rather actively engages and collaborates in the process.

 Based on existential philosophy, this form of psychotherapy seeks to reveal the fundamental essence of the individual, enabling the client to gain genuine self-awareness - an understanding of oneself as a person.
-Factors such as the country and family of birth, historical context, societal systems, genetic makeup, and physical attributes all contribute to shaping one's identity.

 Transpersonal psychotherapy is an approach that has been shaped by influential figures such as Carl Jung, Roberto Assagioli, and Abraham Maslow.
 It is a humanistic approach which addresses the individual as part of a spiritual whole, facilitating clients in uncovering their fundamental self through the process of self-actualisation and self-realisation - moving beyond the self, beyond the limits of ego and personality.
 In Jungian terms, self- actualisation can be seen as having dealt with one’s shadow self.
 In eastern philosophies it is seen as a drive towards a higher state of being, whilst Maslow related self-actualisation to "peak experiences".